Fatimah-Bintu-Abubakar/PORTFOLIO/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

-Hello!
-I'm Fatimah Bintu Abubakar 🤓, a data analyst, educator, and consultant with a passion for turning data into actionable insights.
-With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.
+Hello!🤓 i am a Data and Business Analyst.
+I turn raw data into actionable business strategies.
+With 3 years of experience in data analytics, I specialize in the entire data lifecyclefrom cleaning and mining complex datasets to building reports that drive effective decision-making.

+My passion lies in finding the 'why' behind the numbers.
+I leverage tools like  Excel, SQL and Power Bi to solve problems in Businesses, ultimately helping teams reduce costs and increase efficiency.

+Open to opportunities where I can apply deep analysis to solve challenging business problems.

 <!--Mention your top/relevant skills here - core and soft skills-->